G-dH/workspace-switcher-manager/README.md

     cd workspace-switcher-manager/workspace-switcher-manager@G-dH.github.com/
     make install

+## Enabling the extension

-Now restart the GNOME Shell session and enable the extension and access its preferences using `Extensions` application.
+After any installation you need to enable the extension and access its preferences.

+- First restart GNOME Shell (`ALt` + `F2`, `r`, `Enter`, or Log Out/Log In if you use Wayland)
+- Now you should see the new extension in *Extensions* (or *GNOME Tweak Tool* on older systems) application (reopen the app if needed to load new data), where you can enable it and access its Preferences/Settings.

 ## Contribution